titobzzz/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-# Solutions to tasks on Python - Object-relational mapping
+#Python - Object-relational mapping
+ALX topic on ORMs for python and MYSQLdb